Approved by Members’ Meeting 24th February 2019

 ANNEX B – CURRENT COMPOSITION OF GRADES [Rules 2.1 and 4.1]

-Grade 1 – shall consist of ten teams who shall for the Aberdeenshire and Bain Cups.
+Grade 1 – shall consist of ten teams who shall compete for the Aberdeenshire and Bain Cups.
 In League Competition, each team shall have two matches scheduled with every other team.

-Grade 2 – shall consist of ten teams who shall compete for the Bon Accord and Junior League Cups.
-In League Competition, each team shall have two matches scheduled with every other team.
+Grade 2 – shall consist of ten teams who shall compete for the Bon Accord and Junior

 Grade 3 – shall consist of the remaining teams who shall compete for the Ross and Reid Cups.
 If there are eight or fewer teams in Grade 3, in League Competition each team shall be scheduled to play a minimum of two matches with every other team; otherwise each team shall be scheduled to play each other team once, although a flexible approach may be taken to fixturing to maximize the number of games playable.
-The games in the Reid Cup prior to the semi-final stage shall be either on a knockout or league cup basis in groups, as determined at the previous year’s AGM in the light of the number of teams in the Grade for that season.
-In the season 2019, as there are six sides only, each team shall play each other three times in league competition, and games in the Reid Cup prior to the semi-final stage shall be on a league cup basis.
+‘The games in the Reid Cup prior to the semi-final stage shall be either on a knockout or league cup basis in groups, as determined by the Board in the light of the number of teams in the Grade for that season.

 ANNEX C – WET WEATHER GUIDELINES AND CRITERIA [Rule 4.10]